-Not only does this consistent way of accounting across every property underpin best practice, reduce risk and facilitate productivity, the use of clear steps, templates and reports means that FDs and accounting personnel can immediately pick up and run with accounting functions at new properties, whether it’s a newly acquired hotel or new role.
+Not only does this consistent way of accounting across every property underpin best practices, reduce risk and facilitate productivity, but the use of clear steps, templates and reports means that FDs and accounting personnel can immediately pick up and run with accounting functions at new properties, whether it’s a newly acquired hotel or new role.

 Best Practice in a Package

 The application of USALI to Sage Intacct delivers the very latest capabilities and standards from which to demonstrate best practices, optimise process performance and drive optimum levels of efficiency in the sector.
 It also represents the latest development in Percipient’s mission to promote best practices and make the process as seamless as possible for its customers.